I never thought I’d get to stay home with my babies and make money… from an app. What?!

 - Everlane – A great first stop for ethically made, transparently produced clothing.
 They’re not perfect, but they’re great.
 We both own multiple things from there.

 - SafeSleeve Radiation Reducing Phone Cases -The phone cases both Jared and I have and love!

-I separated this out from Affiliates even thought I use it in a way that acts like any other affiliate program.
-When I went in search of non toxic makeup I shied away from Beautycounter because it’s a direct sales company.
+I separated this out from Affiliates even though I use it in a way that acts like any other affiliate program.
+When I went in search of non toxic makeup I shied away from Beautycounter because it is partially a direct sales company.
 They also have stores and do partnerships with Goop, Target etc which I loved but I wasn’t sure I wanted to join in!
 But as I kept searching I really just loved their products and REALLY believe in their mission.
 There was also no autoship for me if I joined and ongoing purchase needs for being a consultant, and I didn’t have to ship out any product (cos I’d suck at that!) no requirements to do it a certain way, the one thing I had to do was sell/buy $1200 of product within the first 6 months.
 Which I discovered could actually happen very organically.
 Cos I’m never going to reach out to random people – I just wanted to share the things I love like I always do!
 So then I do get a 25% discount on anything I buy which is a no brainer to me as a budgeter, and I make a 25-35% affiliate payout anytime I’m talking about my makeup and you do a swipe up or hit a link and buy (but no one pays more because I get paid, I’d never use a company like that!
 If you want to shop or see the products just click the link HERE, or visit my makeup blog post to see my choices from Beautycounter and other places.

 I love it when life hops off the app and I meet real people!
 Teaching monthly workshops

 (and occasionally private ones too) is SO much fun.
 See my instagram story highlights so find out what they look like!

 Some of you may have seen this at the bottom of my blog posts now